Strategies

 Placements are locations on the Amazon website/app where your ad might appear.
 Amazon gives you the ability to bid differently for different placements.
 Not only that, it also gives you the data to make informed decisions about the same.

-But remember that all these placement-level bidding strategies are at a campaign level, not at a keyword level or ad group level.
+But remember that all these placement-level bidding strategies are at the campaign level, not at the keyword level or ad group level.

 With atom11’s real bid calculator, you can determine the true bid of a keyword.